galejo09/massspec/README.md

 - calculate shot-to-shot reproducibility

-Note that this module was developed specifically for cryo femtosecond mass spectrometry in the Atomically Resolved Dynamics Department at the Max Planck Institute for the Structure and Dynamics of Matter.
-Therefore not all the functions within the module may be compatible with data acquired by other methods and/or systems.
+Note that this module was initially developed for cryo femtosecond mass spectrometry in the Atomically Resolved Dynamics Department at the Max Planck Institute for the Structure and Dynamics of Matter.
+However most functions within the module should be compatible with data acquired by other methods and/or systems.

 ## Installation